-Protectiveness Statement(s) Operable Unit: 01 Protectiveness Determination: Short-term Protective Protectiveness Statement: The remedy at OU01 (Area D remedy is controlling exposu to be protective in the long-tee Evaluation of the app) currently protects human health and the environment because the existing res to soil, groundwater and soil vapor.
-However, in order for the remedy erm, the following actions need to be taken to ensure protectiveness: propriate means of documenting LUCs at the FAA.
+Protectiveness Statement(s) Operable Unit: 01 Protectiveness Determination: Short-term Protective remedy is controlling to be protective in the hent: (Area D) currently protects human health and the environment because the existing exposures to soil, groundwater and soil vapor.
+However, in order for the remedy e long-term, the following actions need to be taken to ensure protectiveness: The appropriate means of documenting LUCs at the FAA.